 The four-year statute of limitations on the Telephone Consumer Protection Act claims was paused only until class certification was denied in an earlier suit making the same allegations, the U.S. Court of Appeals for the Second Circuit affirmed in an unpublished opinion.

-The attorney who filed follow-on suit knew it was time-barred, warranting the sanctions imposed by the lower court, the appeals court said.
+The attorney who filed the follow-on suit knew it was time-barred, warranting the sanctions imposed by the lower court, the appeals court said.

 A 2013 suit alleged Lifetime violated the TCPA by calling Time Warner Cable subscribers in New York in 2009 with a prerecorded advertisement.
 The district court denied class certification in 2015, finding the proposed class wasn’t ascertainable.
 The Second Circuit affirmed.